 What Oat Milk Brands are Gluten-Free?

-OATzarella, cheese made with oat milk, is also gluten-free.
+OATzarella, cheese made with oat milk, is also gluten free.

-Starbucks now offers oat milk that is NOT gluten-free.
+Starbucks now offers oat milk that is not gluten-free.
 This means the steam nozzle used to steam hot beverages could be contaminated with traces of oat milk.
-Be sure to ask your barista to clean the steam nozzle before preparing your drink at any coffee shop to avoid cross contact with non-gluten-free oat milk.
+Be sure to ask your barista to clean the steam nozzle before preparing your drink at any coffee shop to avoid cross contact with oat milk.

 Nutritional Benefits of Oat Milk

 If you can find gluten-free oat milk, you can 100 percent enjoy it along with the nutritional benefits that come along with it.